Make An Appointment

 Overview:

-Musculoskeletal Pain
+Musculoskeletal Pain Treatment in Austin, TX

-It can be experienced as pain in one part of the body (such as back pain or neck pain), or it can be felt as a widespread pain condition (classified as “fibromyalgia”).
+Musculoskeletal strain can be experienced in one part of the body (such as back or neck pain) or as a widespread pain condition (classified as “fibromyalgia”).
+Some of the most common parts affected by musculoskeletal pain are the hips, back, shoulders, neck, wrists, knees, legs, and feet.

 • Nerve compression pain (due to medical issues such as carpal tunnel syndrome or tarsal tunnel syndrome)

-• Bone pain due to an injury (such as a dislocation, fracture, tumor, hormonal issue or infection)
+• Bone pain due to an injury (such as a dislocation, fracture, tumor, hormonal issue, or infection)

 • Muscle pain (caused by an infection, injury, autoimmune disorder, spasm, cramp, tumor, etc.